CSC510-GROUP-40/MovieRecommender/README.md

 ## Overview 👁️

-Welcome to StreamR! 🚀<br>
+Welcome to Filmfy! 🚀<br>
 Let us handle the hard part of picking a movie.
 Just provide your movie titles, and we'll curate a list of top recommendations perfect for your taste! 📽️<br>
 Save time and make every movie night a hit.
-StreamR delivers recommendations based on your unique preferences so you can focus on the popcorn! 🍿<br>
+Filmfy delivers recommendations based on your unique preferences so you can focus on the popcorn! 🍿<br>
 Start your next great movie experience with a single click. 🎉<br><br>
 ![Choosing a Movie](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExcm9maXZxMDMxcGF5MDRvM3k4em5kaTRjMmFoam5pNmlzZ3NieTFvaCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Sb7WSbjHFNIL6/giphy.gif)

 ## Exciting Future Plans 🔮

-Our vision for StreamR includes:
+Our vision for Filmfy includes:

 1. Introducing more diverse genre, rating based recommendations.
 2. Emailing users their latest recommendations for easy access.